de-ranit/revised_iav_gpp_p_bao/readme.md

 We used majorly the following two models in our study.
 It is highly recommended to get acquainted with the following two research papers before using our codes.

-1. Mechanistic model: P-model of Mengoli
+1. Optimality-based model: P-model of Mengoli
 ```
 Mengoli, G., Agustí-Panareda, A., Boussetta, S., Harrison, S. P., Trotta, C., and Prentice, I. C.: Ecosystem photosynthesis in
 land-surface models: A first-principles approach incorporating acclimation, Journal of Advances in Modeling Earth Systems, 14,